 GIRE is a feminist organization whose mission is to achieve a social and cultural transformation in Mexico by demanding reproductive justice from a human rights perspective.
-To reach this goal, GIRE incorporates comprehensive strategies that involve advocacy and legal casework, as well as communications and research on the status of reproductive rights in Mexico.
+To reach this goal, GIRE spearheads comprehensive strategies that involve advocacy and legal casework, as well as communications strategies and research on the status of reproductive rights in Mexico.

 GIRE’s work has received multiple awards.
 Among them are the 2004 C. Lalor Burdick Prize awarded by the National Abortion Federation, the 2007 Hermila Galindo Prize awarded by the Mexico City Human Rights Commission, and the 2017 Gilberto Bosques human rights prize awarded by the French and German embassies in Mexico.

 In 1992 five women recognized the need to position abortion as a public health and social justice issue in Mexico, employing bioethical, social and legal arguments.
 They founded the Grupo de Información en Reproducción Elegida (GIRE – Information Group on Reproductive Choice).